-Accordingly, new students (first-time enrollees) transfer students, and students who have not declared a program of study are advised through the ACCESS Center.
+Accordingly, new students (first-time enrollees) transfer students, and students who have not declared a program of study are advised through the Student Success Center.
 Returning students who have declared a program of study or who intend on pursuing a particular certificate or degree program are advised through the appropriate academic discipline.

 Career Placement assists students with job search strategies, resume writing, interviewing techniques, job retention, and information relevant to the labor market.
-Individuals are encouraged to visit the ACCESS Center.
+Individuals are encouraged to visit the Student Success Center.
 Other resources available are: Winway Resume software, web-site addresses and an employment information bulletin board.
 An employer career fair is sponsored annually.

 Educational Support Services

-Assessment and Academic Placement Testing Services (COMPASS)
+Assessment and Academic Placement Testing Services (Accuplacer)

 Student Success Strategies and Seminars are offered to encourage educational and career success.
 A variety of learning techniques, seminars and workshops are held throughout the academic year.